Datttta/My_Notes/New words.md

 === *New words* ===

 1. key in
+2. thrashing
-2. own goal
+3. own goal
-3. rebound
+4. rebound

 ==*Nuevas Palabras* ===